georchestra/georchestra/migrations/22.0/README.md

 ### Redundant authentication panel

-geOrchestra_handles the authentication of the user for the underlying GeoNetwork 4.
-New installs of_geOrchestra remove the authentication panel in the embedded_GeoNetwork 4_(see [#187](https://github.com/georchestra/geonetwork/pull/187)).
+_geOrchestra_ already handles the authentication of the user for the underlying _GeoNetwork 4_.
+As a result, new installs of _geOrchestra_ should remove the authentication panel from the embedded _GeoNetwork 4_ (see [#187](https://github.com/georchestra/geonetwork/pull/187)).

-For existing _GeoNetwork 4 installations, it can be done by unticking the checkbox in the `Admin console`->`User Interface`:
+For existing _GeoNetwork 4_ installations, this can be done by unticking the "Authentication" checkbox from `Admin console`->`User Interface`:
 ```
 ☐ Authentication
 ```